Ahmad Jannati: On the United States

 In a 1 June 2007 speech aired on Iranian TV Channel 1 (as translated by MEMRI), Jannati stated:

+Today, we can see that even in America, people are increasingly inclined towards Islam.
+In other countries, the Islamic revival has begun.
 People are increasingly inclined towards the Koran, towards Islam, towards the Islamic Revolution and the Imam [Khomeini].
-Just like this movement destroyed the monarchical regime here, it will definitely destroy the arrogant rule of hegemony of America, Israel, and their allies...
+Just like this movement destroyed the monarchical regime here, it will definitely destroy the arrogant rule of the hegemony of America, Israel, and their allies. [...]
 At the end of the day, we are an anti-American regime.
 America is our enemy, and we are the enemies of America.
 The hostility between us is not a personal matter.
 It is a matter of principle.
 We are in disagreement over the very principles that underlie our revolution and our Islam.

-In April 2008, he stated, "You cried: `Death to the Shah,` and indeed, he died.
-You cried: `Death to Israel,` and it is now on its deathbed.
-You cry: `Death to America,` and before long, Allah willing, the prayer for the dead will be recited over it."
+In April 2008, he stated, "You cried: 'Death to the Shah' and indeed, he died.
+You cried: 'Death to Israel' and it is now on its deathbed.
+You cry: 'Death to America', and before long, Allah willing, the prayer for the dead will be recited over it."
+In the same speech, he stated: "The military philosophy of Islam is to create a force with in Islam that will be the most powerful force, which no one can defeat."

 On 17 September 2010, Jannati "described the recent desecration of the holy Quran in the United States [as] an insane behavior," apparently referring to the 2010 Qur'an-burning controversy.
 In the same Friday Prayer, he reportedly claimed that "opinion polls reveal[ed] that 84 percent of the Americans consider the US administration responsible for 9/11 attacks."
 The Ayatollah's comments about Americans' opinions about 9/11 were cited by analysts after President Ahmadinejad made similar comments, amongst others, the next week at the United Nations.
 The president's speech sparked at least 33 delegations to walk out from the General Assembly, and ensuing criticism.

-In a sermon in Tehran, which was broadcast on Iran's Channel 1 on 21 February 2014 (as translated by MEMRI), Jannati told a crowd that "If we, the people, are against America, you [Iranian leaders] must oppose it too" and that "Death to America" was "the first option on our table...This is the slogan of our entire people without exception.
+In a sermon in Tehran, which was broadcast on Iran's Channel 1 on 21 February 2014 (as translated by MEMRI), Jannati told a crowd that "If we, the people, are against America, you [Iranian leaders] must oppose it too" and that "Death to America" was "the first option on our table...This is the slogan of our entire people, without exception.
 This is our number one slogan."